 On the Outside Looking In In Jordan, refugees fall into several categories, even when they come from the same place.
 There are refugees inside the camps and refugees in the urban environment.
 Refugees can have legal documentation, or they were forced to sneak in when Jordan closed its borders to them in 2015.

 The treatment of refugees inside vs. outside Zaatari is vastly different.
 Inside Zaatari, I found that although the people do not have money, and problems abound, at least some of the burden is alleviated by the UNHCR (United Nations High Commissioner for Refugees).
 Needs like food, water, and heat are more likely to be met.
 Conversely, the people who don’t live in the refugee camps have no resources at all.
-No food, no water, nothing. body image 2
+No food, no water, nothing.

-While the children scurried around, asking me to watch them play hopscotch, their mothers (two sisters body image 3named Aalia and Fuam who traveled here with their husbands) told me about a recent snowstorm and its aftermath, their experiences in Syria, and problems they’ve had with health care delivery in Jordan.
+While the children scurried around, asking me to watch them play hopscotch, their mothers (two sisters named Aalia and Fuam who traveled here with their husbands) told me about a recent snowstorm and its aftermath, their experiences in Syria, and problems they’ve had with health care delivery in Jordan.
 Not only do they have their own children, but they are also caring for the children of their two brothers, who passed away in Syria along with their wives and some of their other children when a building collapsed in Homs.
 These two mothers are raising 23 children between them, including a 4 month old.

 During the snowstorm, while refugees in Zaatari received blankets and propane, the 150 undocumented people outside the gates got nothing.
 They weathered the storm without heat (the nights here get incredibly cold) while the snow soaked through their tarps and turned the ground beneath them into a pond, which then proceeded to flood their tents.
 They ended up burning clothes for heat when they ran out of gas, and they weren’t able to purchase more until three days after the storm.